What is a Moneyline?

 A moneyline bet is basically the simplest form of bet in a competitive sport.
 Moneyline betting entails picking one of two (or in some cases three) options, and these options have to do with the outcome of any particular two way contest.
 When placing a moneyline bet, you’re placing a bet for the team you expect to win the match and obtain a favorable result.
 The third option, when applicable, is for the event of a no-contest or draw.
 Sports like association football, boxing, MMA, and certain formats of cricket feature draws as a potential outcome, and therefore it is either accounted for as the third possible outcome, or treated as a “Draw, No Bet.”
 A “Draw No Bet” moneyline bet will allow gamblers to bet on any outcome besides a draw.

-TOP #1 Sports Betting Site to Bet Online
+Top #1 Sports Betting Site to Bet Online

 5.0 rating